The Elgin Hour

-The Elgin Hour (also known as The Elgin TV Hour) is a 60-minute live American anthology drama that aired from October 5, 1954 to June 14, 1955, on ABC, alternating with The U.S. Steel Hour.
+The Elgin Hour (also known as The Elgin TV Hour) is a 60-minute live American anthology drama that aired from October 5, 1954, to June 14, 1955, on ABC, alternating with The United States Steel Hour.

 A total of 19 episodes featured actors John Cassavetes, Boris Karloff, Roddy McDowall, Kim Stanley, Teresa Wright, Joanne Woodward, and Robert Preston, among dozens of others.
 Its directors included the later notable feature directors, Daniel Petrie and Sidney Lumet.
 One of its writers was Reginald Rose, famous for writing the film 12 Angry Men.
 It was produced by Herbert Brodkin, a pioneering producer of early drama series that touched on social issues.

 The program was sponsored by Elgin National Watch Company.